MarijaBorisov/ngsi-tools/README.md

 This manual wont cover each endpoint in depth but will focus on key **`POST`** routes because they are backbone of entire system.

-1. Creating entities from user file, bellow is example of typical CURL POST call to NGSI Connector API.
+1. Creating entities from user file, bellow is example of typical CURL POST call to NGSIBulkUpdater.

 ```console
 curl -X POST \